Tracing Propagator

 compatible_otel=true

-After compatible_otel=true
+Setting compatible_otel=true

-, all DDTrace span_id
+converts all DDTrace span_id

 and parent_id

-will become hexadecimal numeric strings.
+to hexadecimal strings.

-Convert span_id
+Converting span_id